phillipdavidstearns/Ethical-Hacking/module-02/module-02-notes.md

 ## Writing our Kali .iso to our USB drive

-This walkthrough borrows heavily from the official [Making a Kali Bootable USB Drive Guide](https://docs.kali.org/downloading/kali-linux-live-usb-install).
+There are two methods we can choose from to write the Kali .iso file to a USB drive.
+We'll explore both.
+The second part of this walkthrough borrows heavily from the official [Making a Kali Bootable USB Drive Guide](https://docs.kali.org/downloading/kali-linux-live-usb-install).

 ![](images/copy.gif)

+### Option 1: Quick and Easy with Balena Etcher

+In the interest of saving time in the workshop context, there's a quick and safe option for writing your Kali .iso file to your USB drive.

+1. If you didn't already do so, run `brew cask install balenaetcher` to install Balena Etcher.
+2. Open Balena Etcher by running `open /Applications/balenaEtcher.app`
+3. Click **"Select image"** and choose the kali .iso
+4. Click **"Select drive"** and choose the USB thumbdrive
+5. Click **"Flash!"**
+6. To boot from our drive, run `sudo reboot` and hold down **option** as the device boots.
+Our live boot will show up as EFI.
+Select it and press enter.

+Users of the newer MacBookPros with the T2 chips will have to jump through some extra hoops to bypass some of the security features.

+### Option 2: Slower but More 1337 with `diskutil` and `dd`

-We're going to use the `dd` command to write the .iso to our thumbdrive.
+Using the `dd` command to write the .iso to our thumbdrive.

 >
 WARNING: Although the process of imaging Kali on a USB drive is very easy, you can just as easily overwrite a disk drive you didn’t intend to with dd if you do not understand what you are doing, or if you specify an incorrect output path.
 Double-check what you’re doing before you do it, it’ll be too late afterwards.